-By engaging in the Four Corners activity, participants have the chance to reflect on and articulate their own viewpoints.
+The Four Corners activity engages participants in reflecting on and articulating their own viewpoints.
 It also provides a structure for participants to learn, through dialogue, about viewpoints that may differ from their own.
 This activity fosters communication, listening, and leadership skills.
-By using statements that are designed to be intentionally ambiguous and effective at dividing the group by different perspectives, this activity helps participants to dialogue.
-This workshop can work well for a variety of settings and purposes, most often to focus on issues of cultural background, political viewpoint, values, race, class, gender, religion, and other issues.
-It promotes active listening and articulate community building skills.
+By using statements that are designed to be intentionally ambiguous and effective at dividing the group by different perspectives, this activity encourages participants to engage in a dialogue.
+This workshop can work well for a variety of settings and purposes, most often to focus on issues of cultural backgrounds, political viewpoints, values, race, class, gender, religion, and other issues.
+It promotes active listening and helps with community building skills.